 I love creating characters.
 It’s amazing to sit behind a keyboard and bring people to life.
 I love getting to know my characters and seeing how they will shape the story I’m writing.

 Q. What is the hardest part about being a writer?

 Patience.
 It’s hard to write a novel, rewrite it a dozen times, and still have to wait to see it in print.
 You have to really love writing, because it might never be published.
 And even if it does get published, you might work for decades and never make enough money to support yourself.
 Understanding that is one of the hardest realities of being a writer.

 Q. What advice would you give to aspiring writers?

 Write and read a lot!
 The more you study the books you love, the more you’ll understand what makes a good story.
 The more you write, the better you’ll be able to tell a story.
 You also need to lean the craft of writing.
 You can do this by reading fiction, reading nonfiction books on the craft of writing, and attending writers’ conferences.
-Also, visit Go Teen Writers for a fabulous community of teen writers online.
+Also, be sure to visit the Go Teen Writers website for a fabulous community of teen writers online.